• Portfolio

 Rift sawn cerused white oak cabinet by Wood & Co.

-Which Should I Use for My Cabinets?
+Which Should I Use on my Wood for Cabinets?

 Just from reading the explanations for the three methods, it may seem like going for rift sawn cabinets is the way to go.
 But as with most decisions in life, it’s not that simple.
 Aside from the wood grain of your cabinets, you also have to consider other factors such as the stain, color scheme, and other finishes in your space.
 If you want the natural wood cabinets to be the focus and you have a very simple color palette, you may want to specify something like plain sawn white oak.
 This can add visual interest in your space through its dynamic grain patterns.
 On the other hand, if your space has more going on, for example a decorative tile kitchen backsplash, then the uniformity of rift sawn white oak cabinets would be a better complement.
 You don’t even have to limit yourself to just one type.
 It’s fairly common to combine quarter sawn and rift sawn lumber in a cabinet.